project-flowstate/flowstate/docs/handbook.md

 ## Determinism and testing philosophy

-Determinism is foundational for the simulation plane:
+Determinism is foundational for the Simulation Core:
 - Identical inputs and seed must produce identical outcomes.
 - Replay and golden tests are preferred mechanisms for correctness.
 - If determinism is uncertain, strengthen tests before adding features.